Let me guess—

 Contact management with Tidio is intuitive and it doesn’t generate extra costs.
 You can use it for free as long as you want!
 That’s why it is the favorite CRM software alternative for small businesses and online stores.

 Price: Tidio has a forever-free plan.
-Bigger companies can upgrade monthly chatbot limits or unlock additional live chat features for $39.
+Bigger companies can upgrade monthly chatbot limits or unlock additional live chat features from $19.
 But it is completely optional.

 Pros: Advanced features in the freemium plan and responsive customer support.